Interesting facts about Kharkov

 The Memorial of Glory.
 The largest in the city memorial complex was opened on the northern outskirts of Kharkov in 1977 in honor of the local residents who died during the Second World War.
 Belgorod Highway.

 Shevchenko monument.
 This monument is considered the best monument to the poet.
 It was designed by the sculptor M. Minzer.
 According to the author, multi-figure sculpture group represents the people’s struggle for freedom praised by Kobzar.
 The monument was unveiled March 24, 1935.

 At that time, it was the largest bronze composition in the USSR (total height - 16 meters, the height of the figure of the poet - 5.5 meters).
 Kharkov University students have several traditions related to this monument.
 Sumskaya Street, Shevchenko Park.

 The monument to the characters of “12 chairs”.
 The monument to iconic characters of “12 chairs” novel written by I. Ilf and E. Petrov was opened in 2005.
 Petrovsky Street, 21.

 The monument to the Cossack Kharko.
 The Cossack Kharko (Khariton) is a mythical founder of the city.
 The monument was opened at the beginning of Lenin Avenue in 2004.
 This is the first equestrian sculpture in the history of the city.
 Lenin Avenue.

 The Fiddler on the Roof.
 The sculpture “The Fiddler on the Roof” is installed on the building of the conservatory - a monument of architecture of the 19th century.
 The monument is dedicated to all artists, actors and musicians living in the city.
 Constitution Square, 18.

 Constitution Square.
 The square appeared simultaneously with Kharkov fortress.
 Before the 19th century, it was called the Fair Square.
 In the 19th century, first stone buildings were built on the square.
 During the Second World War, a lot of buildings were destroyed.
 The square was restored after the liberation of the city.

-The Square of Rosa Luxemburg.
+Rosa Luxemburg Square.
 This square appeared in 1660-1662 with the construction of the fortification - a part of Kharkov defense system.
 After a while, the central part of the fortification became a large trade area called Narodnaya (People’s) Square.